4d/docs/docsPostProcessed/Project/compiler.md

 - **Interprocess Arrays**: Groups together interprocess array declarations;
 - **Methods**: Groups together method parameter declarations (for instance, `C_LONGINT(mymethod;$1;$2)`).

-You can rename each of these methods in the corresponding areas.
-Nevertheless, they will always be preceded by the label `Compiler_` (non-modifiable).
+You can rename each of these methods in the corresponding areas, but they will always be preceded by the label `Compiler_` (non-modifiable).
 The name of each method (prefix included) must be no longer than 31 characters.
-It must also be unique and compliant with [4D rules for naming methods](Concepts/identifiers.md#project-methods).
+It must also be unique and comply with [4D rules for naming methods](Concepts/identifiers.md#project-methods).

 ## Compilation tools

 ### Symbol file

-The symbol file is generated if you checked the [**Generate the symbol file**](#generate-the-symbol-file) option in the compiler settings.
-The file is placed in the project folder and is named `ProjectName_symbols.txt`.
+If you check the [**Generate the symbol file**](#generate-the-symbol-file) option in the compiler settings, a symbol file called `ProjectName_symbols.txt` is created in the project folder during compilation.
 It is divided into several parts:

 #### List of process and interprocess variables

-These two lists contains four columns:
+These two lists contain four columns:

 - Names of process and interprocess variables and arrays used in your project.
 These variables are listed in alphabetical order.
 - Type of the variable.
 Types are set by compiler directive commands or are determined by the compiler based on the use of the variable.
 If the type of a variable cannot be determined, the column is empty.